donaljojoofficial/ArchSec/README.md

 ---

-🚀 Development Plan – PlaniX
+🚀 Development Plan – ArchSec

-PlaniX is developed in multiple structured phases to ensure reliability, modularity, and clarity.
+ArchSec is developed in multiple structured phases to ensure reliability, modularity, and clarity.
 The plan below outlines the complete roadmap from setup to deployment.